artefactual-sdps/preprocessing-sfa/README.md

 #### Submit

-In the Tilt UI header there is a cloud icon/button that allows to trigger the preprocessing workflow.
+In the Tilt UI header there is a cloud icon/button that can trigger the preprocessing workflow.
 Click the caret to set the path to a file/directory in the host, then click the cloud icon to trigger the workflow.